Our project in the year 2026: The primary school in Walmer Township, South Africa

 Walmer Township in South Africa

 Walmer Township near Gqeberha (Port Elizabeth) has around 40,000 residents and is one of the highly disadvantaged areas of South Africa, where people are confronted with existential challenges on a daily basis.
-Increasing migration from poorer neighbouring countries further intensifies these pressures.
+Increasing migration from poorer neighboring countries further intensifies these pressures.

-There is still significant inequality within the South African education system.
+There is still significant inequality within the South African educational system.
 Schools in underprivileged Black communities such as Walmer Township are often underfunded and inadequately equipped.
 This directly affects children’s academic performance and their future opportunities.
 More than 50% of young people in Walmer Township drop out of school before completing their education, and youth unemployment is around 65%.